How much shelter from cold does a dairy cow need?

 Unweaned calves (that still nutritionally rely on milk) have lower tolerance to weather extremes due to their low body size and are yet to develop rumens.
 Calves should be kept at 12 to 25°C and be provided shelter from rain, wind and sun.

-More information on rearing calves, setting up calf sheds, and case studies from farmers can be found in the Rearing Health Calves manual and on the Dairy Australia website.
+More information on rearing calves, setting up calf sheds, and case studies from farmers can be found on the Dairy Australia website.

 Was this useful?